You have turned-in this assignment. You can review the lesson and see your previous answers.

 As long as I use different maps, I'm able to do that.

-So the question is, is this a geographic information system?
-And I think the answer to that is actually a little bit grey in that can we visualise geographical data?
-Absolutely, we can visualise geographical data over space here, spatial data.
+And the answer to that is actually a little bit gray in that can we visualize geographical data?

-Can we analyse it and interpret it?
-Yes we can.
+Can we analyze it and interpret it?

-So in some ways, that makes it a geographic information system.
+So in some ways that makes it a geographic information system.

 However, there are certain functionalities that other GIS applications have that this doesn't.

-So I can't upload data for example onto the system.
+So I can't upload data, for example, onto the system.

-I can't put two layers of data onto one map and maybe toggle between the two or use a swipe or a transparency tool to be able to analyse the data in a little bit more detail.
+I can't put two layers of data onto one map and maybe toggle between the two or use a swipe or a transparency tool to be able to analyze the data in a little bit more detail.

 So we sometimes have to just choose the GIS application or the way we're getting our digital maps depending on exactly what we want to do with it.

-But Our World in Data is an incredibly useful tool that we can use to analyse global inequality, <v ->Geography isn't just about where things happen.
+But our world in data is an incredibly useful tool that we can use to analyze global inequality.

 </v> It's about how things change over time.

-By clicking the playtime lapse button, we can watch how things like GDP per capita change from year to year in different countries.
+By clicking the play time-lapse button, we can watch how things like GDP per capita change from year to year in different countries.

-This helps us to see important trends like which countries are getting richer, which ones are falling behind, and how patterns of inequality shift over time.
+This helps us to see important trends like which countries are getting richer, which ones are falling behind and how patterns of inequality shift over time.

 I would now like you to open the link on your screen.

-I would like you to complete the following tasks, search for GDP per capita, open a second tab and search for healthy life expectancy, and then open a third tab and search for one other map, which will allow analysis of global economic or social inequality.
+Search for GDP per capita, open a second tab and search for healthy life expectancy and then open a third tab and search for one other map which will allow analysis of global economic or social inequality.

-You may find a map related to happiness, HDI, or access to services or resources.
+You may find a map related to happiness, HDI or access to services or resources.

 Pause video here whilst you attempt this task and press play when you're ready to continue.